 Product adoption stage: Activation stage

-Evernote guides users towards the activation point using checklists.
+Evernote guides users toward the activation point using checklists.
 Upon signing up, users see an onboarding checklist featuring a progress bar and pre-checked tasks.

 This tactic capitalizes on the Zeigarnik effect, where our brains tend to remember unfinished tasks, fueling our motivation to complete them.